Realis Simulation 2023.1

 Faster, more optimised design of lower emission engines

 With time and budget spent on Internal Combustion Engine (ICE) development under increasing pressure, it is essential to reduce the workflow time as much as possible.
-In this release we have added a new process for WAVE optimization to export Functional Mock Up Units (FMU) as industry standard models to accelerate the creation of workflows with multiple sensors, actuators and parameters.
+In this release we have added a new process for WAVE optimisation to export Functional Mock Up Units (FMU) as industry standard models to accelerate the creation of workflows with multiple sensors, actuators and parameters.

 In the time-consuming simulation activity of pre-processing, the 2023.1 release of VECTIS delivers complete CAD to mesh workflow automation.
 The new workflow supports both ICE and non-ICE applications, improving usability and saving valuable time and cost.
 Similarly for efficient post-processing, the VECTIS capability is extended by allowing parameterisation of moving parts geometry in parametric post-processing.
-This not only allows users to parameterise script optimization or design-of-experiment tasks but also efficiently re-use existing set-ups for modelling different geometries of moving components for the same engine.
+This not only allows users to parameterise script optimisation or design-of-experiment tasks but also efficiently re-use existing set-ups for modelling different geometries of moving components for the same engine.

 Modelling new fuel technology